 $5,000 (value) - $3,000 (debt) = $2,000 (equity value)

-The vehicle needs to be your primary means of transport.
+The vehicle needs to be used by you primarily as a means of transport.
 This can include various types of vehicles such as:

 - bicycle or